pakesson/tt_simon_spi/docs/info.md

 ## How It Works

+This section covers parts of the SIMON cipher together with notes on the implementation in this project, but a lot of details are left out.
+For full details on the inner workings of SIMON, see the References section further down.

 ### Overview
 SIMON supports multiple variants and parameter sets based on word size (n), which determines the overall block size (2n).
 The key size is `m*n` bits, where `m` is 2, 3, or 4.